abhishekg16/raft/README.md

 }

-A Raft instance provide following interface by which client can communicate to raft instance.
-Apart from this also have some method in interface which are being used for Debugging purpose.
+A Raft instance provide following interface by which a raft layer's client can communicate to raft instance.
+This also have some method in interface which are being used for Debugging purpose.

 type Raft interface {